oracle/python-oracledb/doc/src/api_manual/defaults.rst

     Oracle Client search path behavior for configuration files is followed, see :ref:`optnetfiles`.

+.. attribute:: defaults.driver_name

+    The default value that represents the driver used by the client to connect to Oracle Database.
+This is the value used in the ``CLIENT_DRIVER`` column of the ``V$SESSION_CONNECT_INFO`` view.

+    This attribute has an initial value of None.
+It is used as required in python-oracledb Thick and Thin mode.

+    In python-oracledb Thick mode, this attribute is used if the ``driver_name`` parameter is not specified in
+    :meth:`oracledb.init_oracle_client()`.
+In Thin mode, this attribute is used if the ``driver_name`` parameter is not specified in :meth:`oracledb.connect()`, :meth:`oracledb.connect_async()`,
+    :meth:`oracledb.create_pool()`, or :meth:`oracledb.create_pool_async()`.
+    If the value of this attribute is None, the value set when connecting in python-oracledb Thick mode is like "python-oracledb thk : <version>" and in Thin mode is like "python-oracledb thn : <version>".
+See :ref:`otherinit`.

+    .. versionadded:: 2.5.0

 .. attribute:: defaults.fetch_decimals

     Identifies whether numbers should be fetched as `decimal.Decimal